 The Positive Effects

-Despite the potential benefits – these usually come later on as children get older and mature.
-During the younger years sibling rivalry as mentioned above is much more likely.
-You may feel you’re at your wits end, but there are ways you improve the experience and outcome for siblings and foster a closer relationship between siblings, such as: keeping communication open, encouraging siblings to share their feelings and concerns, showing minimal (perceived) favouritism.
+You may feel you’re at your wit’s end, but there are ways you improve the experience and outcome for siblings and foster a closer relationship between siblings, such as: keeping communication open, encouraging siblings to share their feelings and concerns, showing minimal (perceived) favoritism.

 What Can You Do To End The Sibling Rivalry?